 The mission is big and is known for being rich in culture.
 Valencia is a great street to walk down to capture the essence of the area, and has a few points worth taking note of.
 From Valencia you can stroll down to Dolores park, get some Bi-Rite Ice Cream, or make you way over to Tartine Bakery.
 If you want to see these destinations, my suggestion is to visit on a weekday to avoid the lines.

-Valencia is also home of Paxton Gate which has a weird collection of rocks, plants and dead animals, which sounds weird, but is done is a way that makes it all part of an experience, which is what Valencia is all about on some level.
+Valencia is also home of Paxton Gate which has a collection of rocks, plants and dead animals.
+Sounds strange I know, but it is done is a way that makes it all part of an experience.
 Every shop is providing an experience of some sort.
 One sells only fancy backpacks, the next is all about smoothies, modern furniture with an 80 twist, you get the idea.

 The Fisherman's Wharf

 If you are visiting San Francisco, it would be a shame to not visit Fisherman’s Wharf.
 If you visited San Francisco and all you did was visit the Wharf, you might as well just stay at home and look at a post card.
-Locals don’t go to the Wharf that often, mainly because it is swarming with tourists.
+Locals don’t go to the Wharf that often, mainly because it is full of tourists.

 There are some reasons I love the Wharf, but here are a few reason a I hate it.
 Applebees, Rainforest cafe, Hard Rock Cafe, Celebrity wax museum, In and Out Burger, and the store where you can buy candy by the pound.
-At a certain point it just feels like one big tourist trap.
+At a certain point it just feels like a shopping mall.
 With that said, here are a couple reason to visit.

 From Fisherman’s Wharf, your best bet is going to be Exploratorium or Alcatraz, for things to do, and if you want to escape the tourist trap nature of the Wharf, the best thing to do is walk over to the Marina, see the Golden Gate Bridge, and enjoy the city sans tourists.
 In short, see the Wharf but don’t expect too much.